-Low Lack of local public fair housing enforcement and outreach.
-Limited City capacity for fair housing enforcement and outreach activities.
-1. Meet with North Valley Property Owners Association (NVPOA) and Legal Services of Northern California (LSNC) at least once per year to coordinate information, referrals, and outreach to residents.
-This may include posting links on the City's website and Facebook page, posting physical flyers at City Hall, and sending an "email blast" to the and sending an "email blast" to the City's stakeholder contact list.
+Low Lack of local Limited City capacity for 1.
+Meet with North Valley Property

+public fair housing fair housing enforcement Owners Association (NVPOA) and Legal

+enforcement and and outreach activities.
+Services of Northern California (LSNC)

+outreach. at least once per year to coordinate

+information, referrals, and outreach

+to residents.
+This may include posting

+links on the City's website and Facebook

+page, posting physical flyers at City Hall,

+and sending an "email blast" to the

+City's stakeholder contact list.